 AASB 119 Employee Benefits requires the use of the yield on long-term Commonwealth Government bonds as the discount rate in the measurement of the long service leave liability.
-The yield on long-term Commonwealth Government bonds was 1.25%.
+The yield on long-term Commonwealth Government bonds has increased from 2021 (1.25%) to 2022 (3.50%).

 The actuarial assessment performed by DTF applied a salary inflation rate of 2.5% for long service leave liability.
-The salary inflation rate for annual leave and skills, experience and retention leave liability was 2.0%.
+The salary inflation rate for annual leave and skills, experience and retention leave liability has decreased from 2021(2.0%) to 2022 (1.50%).